google-ai-edge/LiteRT/tflite/delegates/xnnpack/README.md

 if (interpreter1->ModifyGraphWithDelegate(delegate1) != kTfLiteOk) {
   // Handle errors...
 }
+// Signal the weight cache that there's no building to be done anymore.
+That way
+// the next interpreters setup won't try to continue building the cache. weight_cache.FinishBuild();

+// Modify graph with delegate, as above...
 TfLiteDelegate* delegate2 = TfLiteXNNPackDelegateCreate(&xnnpack_options);
 if (interpreter2->ModifyGraphWithDelegate(delegate2) != kTfLiteOk) {
   // Handle errors...